 If you’re a sports fan, the Mile High City is the place you want to be.
-Denver is home to no less than seven professional sports teams that thrill sold-out crowds year-round.
+Denver is home to no less than six professional sports teams that thrill sold-out crowds year-round.
 Basketball, baseball, football, soccer, lacrosse, hockey, rugby – Denver’s got it all, with some of the world’s best athletes on the rosters.

 Denver's Pro Sports Teams

 Denver's beloved Major League Baseball team, the Colorado Rockies play home games in the heart of downtown Denver at Coors Field, which offers the nostalgic feel of a classic ballpark mixed with state of the art technology.
 The season runs from April to September.
 See the team's schedule.

 The enormous Empower Field at Mile High is where the NFL's Denver Broncos call home.
 Here in Denver, being a Broncos fan isn't just a hobby - it's a way of life.
 The team has won three Super Bowls, including Super Bowl 50 with Peyton Manning as quarterback.
 On game days, you'll see the city awash in the team's trademark orange, blue and white colors.
 The team is still best known for its league-dominating heyday with Hall of Fame quarterback John Elway (who now owns two acclaimed Mile High City restaurants with two other locations in Colorado).
 The season runs from September to January.

 The NBA's Denver Nuggets rule the court at Ball Arena in downtown Denver.
 With a roster that includes big-name veterans and exciting up-and-comers, the Nuggets are truly one of The Mile High City's most exciting teams, year after year.
 The season runs from October to June.
 See the Nuggets' schedule.